 FCC stands for the Federal Communications Commission, an independent agency of the U.S. government established in 1934.
-The FCC is responsible for regulating the use of radio frequencies and ensuring the compliance of communication devices to prevent harm to public safety and health.
+The FCC is responsible for regULating the use of radio frequencies and ensuring the compliance of communication devices to prevent harm to public safety and health.
 Its jurisdiction includes radio broadcasting, television, telecommunications, satellite, and cable communications across all 50 U.S. states and territories.

 FCC certification is a mandatory requirement for electronic products entering the U.S. market.
 It ensures that products comply with relevant technical and safety standards.
 FCC certification mainly falls into two categories: